RYTEN LOFOTEN HIKE

 - Elevation gain is an impressive 680 metres.

-- Ryten Lofoten hiking distance (round trip) is a total of 8.7 kilometres.
+- Ryten Lofoten’s hiking distance (round trip) is a total of 8.7 kilometres.

-- Degree of difficulty rating is ‘medium’ or a ‘blue’ grading as scored by the Norwegian Tourist Association meaning that anyone with basic fitness and skills could attempt this hike.
+- The degree of difficulty rating is ‘medium’ or a ‘blue’ grading as scored by the Norwegian Tourist Association meaning that anyone with basic fitness and skills could attempt this hike.